Policy Brief important to NP practice

 Posted over 11 years ago by Tracey Wiese

-Expanding the Role of Nurses in Primary CareNew Policy Brief Explores the Role of Nurse Practitioners in Providing Primary Care Proponents of expanding the nurse practitioners’ role in providing primary care say studies show that nurse practitioners do better than physicians on measures related to patient follow up, time spent in consultations, and providing screening, assessment, and counseling services.
+Proponents of expanding the nurse practitioners’ role in providing primary care say studies show that nurse practitioners do better than physicians on measures related to patient follow up, time spent in consultations, and providing screening, assessment, and counseling services.
 Supporters point to a 2010 report from the Institute of Medicine (IOM) recommending changes at the state and federal levels to allow nurse practitioners to practice to the full extent of their education.
 Others oppose the expanded role of nurse practitioners, however, citing concerns over patient safety and emphasizing the differences in education and clinical training between nurses and physicians.
-The brief’s authors say that state policy-makers will have the opportunity to consider changes to licensure and scope of practice requirements as they implement more provisions of the ACA.
-You have received this email alert because you have elected to receive information from the Robert Wood Johnson Foundation on: Health Policy, Nursing or Human Capital. |

 Comments